Target Practice

 Understand how your brain coordinates vision and movement, explore the research on motor learning, and discover how to sharpen your hand-eye coordination.

 Hand-eye coordination - the ability to synchronize visual input with motor output - is essential for countless daily activities.
 From catching a ball to typing on a keyboard, threading a needle to driving a car, this fundamental skill underlies our physical interaction with the world.
+It is so deeply integrated into our behavior that we rarely appreciate its complexity until it is impaired by injury, fatigue, or aging.

 Target acquisition, specifically, measures how quickly and accurately you can move to a visual target.
 This skill combines reaction time, motor planning, and fine motor control into a single integrated performance measure.
+It is one of the most heavily studied topics in human factors engineering because of its direct relevance to everything from cockpit design to smartphone interfaces.

 The Neuroscience of Visual-Motor Integration